 Guilty as charged.

 The EAEU, as Libman and others have commented, is often discussed as an instrument of Russian power in Eurasia.
 At its founding, some even wondered (perhaps wildly so) if it was a first step in resurrecting the Soviet Union.
-But Kazakhstan — in fact, Nazarbayev suggest it first way back in 1994 — “is equally important which, in many cases, leads the organisation in a different direction from that intended by Russia.”
+But Kazakhstan — in fact, Nazarbayev suggested it first way back in 1994 — “is equally important which, in many cases, leads the organisation in a different direction from that intended by Russia.”

 In this regard, Kataryna Wolczuk and Rilka Dragneva’s report for Chatham House last year (“The Eurasian Economic Union: Deals, Rules and the Exercise of Power”) makes the case that the EAEU “it is the primary vehicle for [Russia] realizing a global geopolitical agenda.”
 But, Wolczuk and Dragneva write, “satisfied with having created a union, Russia is not preoccupied with making it work.”